Bucks Overwhelm Defenseless Magic 122-93, Clinch Season Series

+But in the third round of four this season, the difference between these Eastern Conference rivals was vast — as much as 32 points.
 The Bucks, playing on the second night of a back-to-back, overwhelmed an Orlando team that came in on two days' rest.

-Milwaukee led by as many as 32 points in a stress-free 122-93 win.
+"We've always said that we're not going to let our shot-making or missing to affect our effort [or] our energy, and that was not there tonight," Mosley said.
+"We let some of it impact us, but you've got to start the game the right way with the right amount of energy and intensity.

+"Tonight, we looked like the team that was on a back-to-back.
+We played [with] more energy when we had them on a back-to-back last time.
+Tonight was just not that night."

 The Bucks made 62.5% of their field goal attempts, outrebounded the Magic 64-41, and scored 54 points in the paint.

-In a 4-minute 35-second stretch of the first quarter, the Bucks went on a 19-0 run to turn a one-point game into a rout.
+"We just got out-physicaled tonight from the jump," center Wendell Carter Jr. (12 points, 10 rebounds) said.
+"It was very easy for them on the offensive end; and then for us, we didn't apply any pressure.

+"From the very first game we played [in] Miami, I was telling one of the assistants that we could roll out any five [players] and be competitive with any team in this league," Carter Jr. continued.
+"Tonight, we didn't have it.
+Didn't have the juice, didn't have the swag.
+Didn't have anything."

 The loss dropped the Magic to 23-19.
 The Bucks vaulted ahead of them in the East standings.
-Milwaukee also clinched the season series — the first tiebreaker when deciding playoff seedings.
+Milwaukee also clinched the season series, which could become important in April.
+Head-to-head record is the first tiebreaker when deciding playoff seedings.

 The two teams will meet once more in March in Milwaukee.
-Including tonight, the Magic haven't beaten the Bucks on the road since February 2019.
+The Magic haven't won here since February 2019.

 Milwaukee's All-NBA duo of Damian Lillard and Giannis Antetokounmpo combined for 56 points.